Bwabwata National Park: Fauna

+A long-term data analysis for the period 1996-2019 has revealed biodiversity losses due to woody encroachment.

 Fires

 Fires occur almost annually and are mainly caused by humans and lightning.
 Although fires are a natural phenomenon in these savannas, too frequent or infrequent fires may negatively affect vegetation and fauna.
 A managed burning programme aims to reduce the frequency and intensity of fires.

 Recreation

 Visitors travelling off the main road need a permit and must drive only on designated roads.
 Several sandy roads, suitable for all-wheel drive vehicles, are found near the Kwando and Okavango rivers.

 Bwabwata has three community-operated campsites within the park, namely Nǁgoabaca, Nambwa and Bum Hill.
 Local communities, organised into communal area conservancies, earn revenue from these campsites.
 Several lodges are situated outside Bwabwata on its borders.
 Tour operators offer game drives, boat trips and walks in the Park.

 Kavango–Zambezi Transfrontier Conservation Area

 Angola, Botswana, Namibia, Zambia and Zimbabwe have agreed to manage trans-boundary conservation through the Kavango–Zambezi Transfrontier Conservation Area (KaZa TFCA).
 Bwabwata is situated in the centre of the KaZa TFCA and forms a corridor for elephant movement from Botswana into Angola and Zambia.